atmoswing/atmoswing-user-manual/docs/getting-started/generic-dataset.rst

 Generic dataset
 ===============

-Additionally to the multiple reanalyses supported, AtmoSwing allows to use a generic dataset as NetCDF files (``GenericNetcdf``).
+In addition to the multiple reanalyses supported, AtmoSwing allows using a generic dataset as NetCDF files (``GenericNetcdf``).
 The files can be organized as follows (AtmoSwing will look for possible matches):

 * A single file with the name of the desired predictor variable (ex: rh.nc)
 * Yearly files with the year in the file name